LG G8 ThinQ review: Gimmicks with a capital 'G'

 LG has upped the battery capacity from 3,000mAh to 3,500mAh, and the difference is clear.
 For whatever reason I haven’t been able to run PC Mark’s Work 2.0 battery life test on an LG phone since the G6, but suffice to say, it’s a marked improvement over the G7, which was somewhat disappointing.
 During my testing, I never had to plug it in before I was ready to put it down for the night.
 Only once did I reach a critical state below 15 percent.

-The G8 runs on Android 9, so you get a similar implementation of gesture navigation as you’ll find on the Google Pixel.
+The G8 runs on Android 9, but you won't find Digital Wellbeing or any kind of screen-time monitoring.
+Gesture navigation is represents, however, and you get a similar implementation of the swipe-up-on-the-home-button method that you’ll find on the Google Pixel.
 LG still hasn’t quite mastered the app drawer, but the implementation is good and you can toggle back to the old way if you’d prefer.

 Unfortunately, the rest of UX 8.0 leaves much to be desired.
 LG’s Android skin is both boring and unintuitive, with bloated settings, unwanted apps, and an overall clunky aesthetic.
 Much like Samsung did with the excellent One UI, it could use a complete makeover.